furixturi/ML-interview-prep/Machine Learning Interview Cheatsheet.md

 #### 3. How do you choose which ML algorithm to use?

+1. Type of problem: classification?
+Regression?
+Clustering?
+2. Size and quality of data at hand
+   1. Small dataset: deep learning require large amounts data.
+Also you're at more risk of overfitting.
+Consider algorithms with buil-in regularization like **Ridge (L2) or Lasso (L1) regression**, or ensemble methods like **Random Forest**
+   2. quality of data: if your dataset has lots of missing values or noise, start with algorithms that are robust to this, e.g., **Random Forest**
+3. Computation time
+   1. consider training time and prediction time you are aiming for.
+Models like SVM or DL are computationally intensive and needs a lot of computation resource and time
+4. Interpretability
+   1. Industries like health and finance have high compliance requirements and may prefer simpler, more interpretable models such as Decision Trees, Logistic Rergession

 #### 4. What is PCA?
 When and how do you use it?